 I didn't filed in 2017 and CA state sent me notices asking me to file.
 Then they sent a State Income Tax Balance Due Notice saying that if I agree with their notice and if I don't pay in full in 30 days they may begin collection action.
 If I disagree, I have to contact them.
 Can they...
 Read more »

 The facts as you've described them are quite unusual and an answer to your inquiry would require an investigation and analysis by a skilled attorney with experience in dealing with the BOE, which is now the CDTFA.

 The notices were going to a location where I do not live (went to my ex-partner's parents house), and I just got my hands on the notices that say we owe thousands.
-This LLC was only active for a few years, as a production-company shooting a series, and unfortunately, the entity wasn't cancelled in...
+This LLC was only active for a few years, as a production-company shooting a series, and unfortunately, the entity wasn't...
 Read more »

 An EA was paid to file for tax forgiveness on my behalf.
 He did not.
 I am now being garnished.
 He is not answering my inquiries.
 I also want to initiate legal action against him; but the tax issue first!

 I worked for the person contracted to do this job and he couldnt contact them at tax time so he pretended to be someone else to get my ssn.
 I did cash some checks from him cause he claimed he couldnt withdraw the money and i had acheck cashing account. i cashed them for him to pay the people...
 Read more »

 I have not lived in the condo for over 10 years, I am over 55 and have never used my exemption, I am married.
 We want to use the money from the sale of the condo to buy a house.
 My husband has never bought a house and qualifies as first time buyer.

 In order to qualify for the capital gains exemption, you must have lived in the property for at lease 2 of the most recent 5 years.
 On the basis of what you've described, you will not be eligible for the capital gains exemption for the sale of a personal residence.